4d/docs/docs/Concepts/dt_collection.md

 :::info

 Several 4D commands and functions return collections, for example [`Get Monitored Activity`](https://doc.4d.com/4dv19R/help/command/en/page1713.html) or [`collection.copy`](../API/CollectionClass.md#copy).
-With such commands, it is not necessary to initialize explicitely objects in this case, the 4D command or function does it for you.
+In this context, it is not necessary to initialize explicitely the collection, the 4D language does it for you.

 :::